expo/expo/docs/pages/guides/setup-native-firebase.md

 ### Adding the Native Firebase Plugin

 - To being using Native Firebase with Expo, you will start using the plugin `@react-native-firebase/app`.
+You can reference the [React Native Firebase docs](https://rnfirebase.io/#expo) for more details as needed.
-- **Note: By doing this you will convert your project into a semi-managed project and will need to rebuild it if any native code changes.**
+- **Note: By doing this you will convert your project into a semi-managed project and will need to rebuild it if any native code changes.
+For more information on adding custom native code, see [here](https://docs.expo.dev/workflow/customizing/).**

 ```json
 {